 HOW TO: Unleash the ‘Crowd’ to Create Change

 A Communications 301 rule of thumb is "information alone doesn't change behavior."
 You might have brilliant left-brained arguments about why people should do something, but if you don't touch them emotionally, they won't be swayed.
 O.K., maybe they'll give you a thumbs up, but they won't act.
-Raising awareness is only effective in changing behavior when you have the time and resources to reach the saturation point of "everybody knows that everybody knows … [Read more...]
+Raising awareness is only effective in changing behavior when you have the time and resources to reach the saturation point of "everybody knows that everybody knows that … [Read more...]

 Video Clip of the Month: Leading Online Communities

 How can you turn a leaderless communications swarm into a collaborative online community that achieves results?
 That's the zillion dollar question for 2012.
 As my runner up for January 2012 video clip of the month below shows (and anybody who has been following the news knows), self-directed communications swarms fueled many of the top news events of 2011.
-While my runner up for video clip of the month above is inspiring, especially on the New Year, my … [Read more...]
+While my runner up for video clip of the month above is inspiring, especially on the New Year, my main … [Read more...]

 Strategic or Scary?
 Public Diplomacy Commission Cut